ametnes/nesis/README.md

 🐞If you find any functionality not working as expected, please feel free to open a bug report.

-## Stars let us know you visited
+## ⭐ Stars let us know you visited ⭐
-Please give us a star to let us know you visited this page.
+Please give us a ⭐ to let us know you visited this page.
 You are already awesome.

 ## Origins
 This project has been inspired by other open-source projects.
 Here is a list of some of them;